 La Digue to Curieuse island

 Arriving at Baie Laraie, guests will be welcomed by the beautiful sight of giant humphead parrotfish in the water and giant tortoises lazing around on shore.

 Explore the trail from the landing ground to Anse José, which passes through a thick mangrove forest and includes plenty of ruins of old colonial architecture.
 Divers and snorkelers should spend the afternoon in the water at the Coral Garden or Pointe Rouge – its’ a must!

 Aride is managed as a nature reserve by the Island Conservation Society.
-Upon arrival, guests will be welcomed by the island’s team on a dinghy as they have strict rules about boats allowed on shore.
-Once ashore, enjoy a three hour private tour from the knowledgable rangers, looking out for 18 species of native birds, as well as a wide variety of fauna and flora.
-You’ll have a picnic ashore for lunch in a quiet spot that the rangers guide you to, then can spend the rest of the afternoon on the beach.
+Upon arrival, guests will be welcomed by the island’s team on a dinghy as they have strict rules about boats allowed onshore.
+Once ashore, enjoy a three-hour private tour from the knowledgable rangers, looking out for 18 species of native birds, as well as a wide variety of fauna and flora.
+You’ll have a picnic ashore for lunch in a quiet spot that the rangers guide you to, they can spend the rest of the afternoon on the beach.
 Tonight, have dinner on board, basking in peace and privacy.

 The Cocos Islands are a natural aquarium.
 Guests can swim amid turtles and hundreds of fish above a wealth of coral in crystal clear waters.
 Towards the end of the day, the yacht will depart from Cocos and head back to the main island of Mahé to anchor off the beautiful Anse Royale bay.

 Enjoy breakfast on board taking in views of Anse Royale, the second largest town on Mahé, which has a great deal to offer.
 Wander the colorful markets and shop for souvenirs, all just a tender ride away.
 There are also plentiful opportunities for snorkeling, and water toys can be used in moderation here.
 Enjoy dinner on shore with your crew arranging reservations.